ChainlinkResources/docs/source/includes/ident/_applications.md

 ]
 ```

-This endpoint creates a new Application on behalf of the authorized platform User.
+Creates a new logical `Application` on behalf of the authorized platform `User`.

-## Get Application details
+## Retrieve Application details

 ```shell
 curl -i \